Rahul-Biju-03/ML-notes/SUPERVISED LEARNING.md

 ROC (Receiver Operating Characteristic): Plot between True Positive Rate (TPR) (y-axis) and False Positive Rate (FPR) (x-axis).

 AUC (Area Under Curve): Area enclosed by the ROC curve and the axes as boundaries.
 Used for binary classifications.
+AUC SHOULD BE HIGHER THAN 0.8

 PRC (Precision-Recall Curve): Used for unbalanced data sets and when the number of negatives is greater than the number of positives.
 Precision on the y-axis and recall on the x-axis.